junghan0611/spacemacs/layers/+web-services/search-engine/README.md

                                                                       :browser 'eww-browse-url))))))
 ```

-If you\'d rather not use helm but would want a specific search engine,
+If you'd rather not use helm but would want a specific search engine,
 remember the function generated is always
 `engine/search-(the name of the search engine
 lower-case and hyphen instead-of-spaces-for-separation)` so you can bind